 \subsection{Protein structures}

 Proteins are large biomolecules that are made up of polypeptides, each consisting of many (typically 100--300) residues.
 In a polypeptide, there is a backbone chain consisting of repeating nitrogen-carbon-carbon units.
-Residues are small molecules (about 0.5~nm in `diameter') that consist of a backbone part, formed by nine atoms \ch{H2N–CH-C_{$\alpha$}-O2H}, and a side chain (R-group), which is an amino acid that is covalently bonded to the central carbon atom (denoted by \ch{C_{$\alpha$}}) in the backbone.
-The backbone part of a residue are the same for all proteins, whereas the side chains vary.
-For most (not all) proteins, there are 20 possible amino acids that can serve as side chains, i.e., there are 20 possible residues. \Cref{fig:protstruct} gives a schematic representation of the structure, together with the first and last polypeptide unit, known as the \ch{N}-terminus and \ch{C}-terminus, respectively.
-In \cref{fig:protstruct_3D}, we further see the orientations of the side chain and substituents.
+Residues are small molecules (about 0.5~nm in `diameter') that consist of a backbone part, formed by nine atoms \ch{H2N–CH-C_{$\alpha$}-O2H}, and a side-chain (R-group), which is an amino acid that is covalently bonded to the central carbon atom (denoted by \ch{C_{$\alpha$}}) in the backbone.
+The backbone part of a residue is the same for all proteins, whereas the side-chains vary.
+For most (not all) proteins, there are 20 possible amino acids that can serve as side-chains, i.e., there are 20 possible residues. \Cref{fig:protstruct} gives a schematic representation of the structure, together with the first and last polypeptide unit, known as the \ch{N}-terminus and \ch{C}-terminus, respectively.
+In \cref{fig:protstruct_3D}, we further see the orientations of the side-chain and substituents.

-There are several ways to describe the structure of a protein.
+There are several ways to describe a protein.
 First is its \emph{primary structure}, which is an ordered list of the residues that make up the polymer chain(s).
-Mathematically, this is a labelled linear graph (or string) that has the peptide bonds as edges and the types of residue side chains (there are 20 possibilities) as labels.
+Mathematically, this is a labelled linear graph (or string) that has the peptide bonds as edges and the types of residue side-chains (there are 20 possibilities) as labels.
 The primary structure can nowadays be easily determined from the gene sequence that codes for the protein.